vivrichards600/QATestingCaseKata/Load Tests/README.md

 # Run Load Tests

-Various load tests to simulate users accessing the website as well as saving new computers.
-Load tests will create 20 virtual users every second for 60 seconds for each test which is run.
+Load testing test to load the home page and then add a new computer.
+Load test creates 20 virtual users every second for 60 seconds which will send 20 GET home page request and 20 POST Add computer requests each.

 ### About Artillery